Ian Eagle, Brooklyn Nets Play-by-Play Announcer

-Eagle received Emmy nominations for his Nets play-by-play work on YES in 2008, 2009, 2010, 2013 and 2014.
-He won New York Sports Emmys for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs and in 2013 for his play-by-play work for YES' telecast of the Brooklyn Nets.
+Eagle received Emmy nominations for his Nets play-by-play work on YES in 2008, 2009, 2010, 2013, 2014, 2015, and 2016.
+Earlier, he won New York Emmys for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs.
+In 2014 Eagle won the CableFax Program Award for the best host of regional television program (sports or otherwise).

 A 1990 graduate of Syracuse University, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.

-In addition to football, Eagle has called the NCAA Tournament for CBS for the past 16 years, the Army/Navy football game, boxing, and anchored the "Sportsdesk" and "At the Half" at CBS Sports.
+In addition to football, Eagle has called the NCAA Tournament for CBS (and later Turner, as well) for the past 18 years, the Army/Navy football game, boxing, and anchored the "Sportsdesk" and "At the Half" at CBS Sports.
 Eagle also handled English-language play-by-play for the international telecasts of the NBA Finals in 1995-98, and has worked the Masters and PGA Championships for CBS/Direct TV.

-Eagle broadcast the NBA Playoffs for NBA-TV from 2003-2008 and for TNT from 2010-13.
-He has also handled play-by-play for the NCAA Track and Field Championships on CBS and currently on ESPN, and the French Open for Tennis Channel.
+Eagle has broadcast the NBA Playoffs for TNT since 2010 and broadcast the NBA Playoffs for NBA-TV from 2003-2008.
+He and his YES Nets colleague Jim Spanarkel also worked the world feed of the 2013 NBA Finals.
+Eagle has also handled play-by-play for the NCAA Track and Field Championships on CBS, and the French Open for Tennis Channel.
 He has covered the last 10 US Opens for CBS and was the voice for the Sony PSP 2010 NBA video game with Kenny Smith.
 From 2005-2008, Eagle hosted a variety of shows on SIRIUS Satellite Radio, including "Full Court Press" and 'The Phil Jackson Show."

 In 2013, he began hosting the Stars on Sports show on CBS, on which he interviews entertainers about sports.
 Among those he has interviewed are Denzel Washington, Mark Wahlberg, LL Cool J and Ron Howard.

-For the past 12 summers, Eagle and fellow sportscaster Bruce Beck have hosted a sports broadcasting camp for children.
-Eagle resides in New Jersey with his wife Alisa and two children.< return to announcers homepage
+For the past 15 summers, Eagle and fellow sportscaster Bruce Beck have hosted a sports broadcasting camp for children.
+Eagle resides in New Jersey with his wife Alisa and two children.